 - Skip the headphones.
 You need to have all your senses engaged when walking at night, to hear what’s going on in your surroundings, whether it’s people walking behind you, or drivers making sudden or erratic moves.

 - Stay on the sidewalk.
 Although it’s not always possible, it’s important for both you and your pet to stay on well-lit sidewalks, preferably with your pet walking on the inside.
 Avoid allowing your leashed pet to extend into the roadway where drivers can’t see him/her.

 - Use familiar routes.
 Nighttime isn’t the time to test out any shortcuts.
 Stick to the route you know.

 - Walk against traffic.
 If you have to walk in the road to get where you’re going, be sure you and pup are walking against traffic (with your dog on the inside) so you can see oncoming traffic.
 It’s also a good idea to use the sidewalk that runs against traffic if there is one.

 - Always use a leash.
 Even if your dog is under voice command, a leash should always be worn on dark walks.
 If your pet gets spooked by something and is unleashed, he can run off, creating a danger for both of you.

-- Carry your cell phone.
-Not for chatting or texting with your friends (see tip #3), but for added security.
+- Don’t talk on your cell phone, carry it.
 Not only is a cell phone important to call for help if you need it, but you can utilize the phone’s built-in flashlight to navigate dark sidewalks if you need to.